Ads

 Figure 4.
 Anticollision lights

 An anticollision light unit usually consists of one or two rotating lights operated by an electric motor.
-The light may be fixed but mounted under rotating mirrors inside a protruding red glass housing.
-The mirrors rotate in an arc, and the resulting flash rate is between 40 and 100 cycles per minute.
-Newer aircraft designs use a LED type of anticollision light.
+The light may be fixed but mounted beneath rotating mirrors inside a protruding red glass housing.
+The mirrors rotate in an arc, and the resulting flash rate is between 40 and 100 flashes per minute.
+Newer aircraft designs use an LED type of anticollision light.
 The anticollision light is a safety light to warn other aircraft, especially in congested areas.

 Landing and Taxi Lights